 - Heat the pot on the stove over medium heat.
 Stir occasionally until the cherries begin to melt and get soft.
 This will take about 5 minutes.

 - Allow the mixture to bubble slightly until it begins to thicken up and can coat the back of a spatula or spoon.
 Remove from heat and allow the filling to cool down.

 - Add the King Arthur Paleo Baking Flour to a food processor with the egg.
 Pulse a few times to combine.

-- Turn the food processor on and add the maple syrup, 4 Tbsp ice water, and 3 Tbsp coconut oil while it's running.
+- Turn the food processor on and add the maple syrup, 4 tablespoon ice water, and 3 tablespoon coconut oil while it's running.
 A large ball of dough should begin to form.
-If it's not, add another Tbsp of ice water until the dough is sticking together.
+If it's not, add another tablespoon of ice water until the dough is sticking together.